a-b-street/ltn/tests/README.md

 - Shortcuts per interior road
 - Existing modal filters

 The "unit" test in `backend/src/tests.rs` verifies this output doesn't change.
-When it does, we can manually load the savefile in the old and new web UI, check any differences, and manually approve them.
+When it does, we can manually check the diffs and commit the updated file to approve it.
+There are a few methods for manually diffing:

+1. Load the test input file in the [current version of the tool](https://a-b-street.github.io/ltn) and locally.
+2. Load the old and new test output files in [GeoDiffr](https://dabreegster.github.io/geodiffr).
+3. Use a JSON diff tool like [meld](https://en.wikipedia.org/wiki/Meld_(software)).
+It's difficult to understand reordered features or slightly changed coordinates, though.

 ## Notes per test case